-Through computing and subject lessons, pupils will develop an understanding of how to use the internet to communicate safely.
+Through computing and subject lessons, pupils will develop an understanding of how to use the internet to communicate safely and appropriately.

-- Pupils will be taught how to use email effectively, including checking for bogus messages. - Older pupils will be taught how to share information using blogging or a shared area such as Google Drive, and how to comment on other people's posts appropriately. - Pupils will be taught how to respond to inappropriate comments (cyber bullying). - Pupils will be taught not to share passwords. - Pupils will be taught how to respond to unsolicited attention.
+- Pupils will be taught how to use email effectively, including checking for bogus messages. - Older pupils will be taught how to share information using collaborative tools, including Google Workspace, and how to comment on other people's posts appropriately. - Pupils will be taught how to respond to inappropriate comments (cyber bullying).
+Who to speak to or contact if they experience this. - Pupils will be taught not to share passwords or personal information. - Pupils will be taught how to respond to unsolicited attention.